June-Skeeter/GEOS270_Syllabus/index.md

 </div>
 <a href="docs/videos/SiteTour.mp4" target="_blank">View Video in New Tab</a>

-You can reach me by email (skeeter1@mail.ubc.ca) or come to my office hours [Monday's 2:00 on zoom](https://ubc.zoom.us/j/63773260301?pwd=SUlBeVd1bXRjZEVmY1FXSnNBVDJqdz09), Wednesdays after lecture, or Thursdays 2:00 room 144).
+You can reach me by email (june.skeeter@ubc.ca) or come to my office hours [Monday's 2:00 on zoom](https://ubc.zoom.us/j/63773260301?pwd=SUlBeVd1bXRjZEVmY1FXSnNBVDJqdz09), Wednesdays after lecture, or Thursdays 2:00 room 144).
 Zoom office hours are by appointment rather than drop-in, shoot me an email to let me know you plan to attend!
 I'm also avaialbe to meet outside of these listed hours by request if needed.